piranhacloud/piranha-naming/thread/README.md

 # Piranha Naming Thread

-The Piranha Naming Thread module delivers you with Thread based JNDI implementation.
+The Piranha Naming Thread module delivers you with a Thread based JNDI implementation.

 Add the following dependency to your project to use it.